Boundaries are hard. Especially at work. Especially in this current moment. Especially for folks in HR.

 Your workplace boundaries don't just benefit you.

 Setting boundaries requires both internal and external work.
-But doing this work will help you show up as your best self, while inspiring others to do the same.
+No two individuals have the same boundaries, and discussing those differences helps all parties understand each other better.
+Doing this work will help you show up as your best self, while inspiring others to do the same.

 Still, while building confidence and self-awareness is key, it’s also important to remember that not everyone will respect your boundaries.
 If that’s the case, you’ll eventually need to assess whether or not this is an environment in which you want to remain.